tgdwyer/tgdwyer.github.io/_chapters/haskell2.md

 data Maybe a = Nothing | Just a
 ```

 All the functions we have considered so far are assumed to be *total*.
-That is, the function provides a mapping for every element in the input type to an element in the output type.  `Maybe` allows us to have a sensible return-type for *partial* functions, that is, functions which do not have a mapping for every input:
+That is, the function provides a mapping for every element in the input type to an element in the output type.  `Maybe` allows us to have a sensible return type for *partial* functions, that is, functions which do not have a mapping for every input:

 ![Total and Partial Functions](/assets/images/chapterImages/haskell2/partialFunctions.png)